 One of the younger club members slid me a five-dollar bill after I served him a $2 shot of the cheapest whiskey we had in house and then said, “Keep the change, ma’am.”

 In the military, sir and ma’am were reserved for people with bars on their shoulders.
 I’d been salt of the earth enlisted, a ground pounder, and I was proud of it.
 In The Kings, only enforcers and above earned the right to sir and ma’am, and since I wasn’t even in the club, I’d be damned if people started treating me like I was.

-It was so backward that now they thought I was dating one of their enforcers, my value suddenly shot up.
+It was so backward that just because they thought I was dating one of their enforcers, my value suddenly shot up.
 Like this was 1600, and I was some scullery maid who’d married a lord.
 This wasn’t 1600.
 I didn’t inherit Jakob’s rank just because I slept with him, and the next person to insinuate that I did was going to get an earful.

 I would have gone on a feminist rage if I hadn’t seen this same thing happen when one of the women who sat on the council for The Kings got serious with a local mechanic.
 This wasn’t sexism; this was classism.